 ICE attributes the increase to stepped-up patrols, fencing and camera surveillance along the nearly 2,000-mile (3,200-km) U.S. border with Mexico.

-In response, agents have added boat patrols and surveillance units, and are collaborating with the Mexican government.
+In response, agents have added boat patrols, surveillance units and are collaborating with the Mexican government.

 In one striking case this month, 15 Mexican and Guatemalan nationals had to be rescued from Santa Cruz Island, about 20 miles off the coast of Ventura, California.